akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 | **W. M. M. Picken**, *"The Descent of the Devon Family of Willington from Robert Earl of Gloucester"*<br>in *A Medieval Cornish Miscellany* (Phillimore, 2000) | Scholarly Article | Provides genealogical evidence for the descendants of **Robert of Gloucester**, confirming his line. |

 ---

+## Historical Authorial Principle

+A thoughtful authorial principle: use historical authenticity as a yardstick—not to preach, but to let readers measure modern assumptions against the reality of the past.
+The goal is to offer a genuine contrast that illuminates both eras, allowing the reader to see what endures and what has changed.

+For writing and revisions, keep asking: Does this moment reveal how people of the time navigated their world, or does it impose a modern sensibility?
+If it’s the latter, ask whether that modern moment is necessary for the reader to connect—and if so, whether it can be reframed in period terms.